Tharun3111/CFO-Copilot-FP-A-assistant/README.md

 - "Show Gross Margin % trend for the last 3 months"
 - "Break down Opex by category for June 2025"
 - "What is our cash runway right now?"
-- "What was EMEA's revenue in Q2 2024?"
-- "Show ParentCo's expenses for 2023"

 ---